 Kids mostly know the way to the gym.
 Parents, visiting relatives, talent scouts, local TV crews?
 Not so much.
 They might need breadcrumb-like trails of signs to follow, especially in larger or older school buildings where navigation isn’t all that intuitive.
 Static signs are obviously capable of doing the job, but there are a couple of shortcomings that can't be readily overcome.

 One is that people tend not to notice static signs.
 Whether it’s an extension of the ‘banner blindness’ that makes online ads seem invisible (what’s the last one you can remember?
 What’s the last billboard you can recall?) or something to do with their unmoving nature, static signs simply don’t garner much attention.
 Most people will walk right past a static sign showing the way to their destination.
 By contrast, digital signs get up to 400% more views.

 Another is that static signs are, well, static.
 They either have to be out all the time, constantly telling an uninterested audience of school kids, teachers, and janitorial staff something they already know, or they have to be put out and taken down for each event, and stored in between.

-Digital signs that can be centrally controlled are a much better solution.
+Digital signage software and signs that can be centrally controlled are a much better solution.
 We’ve already seen that they attract more eyeballs when they’re up; when they don’t need to be, they can simply be switched for more relevant signage, perhaps encouraging better behavior in corridors or more inclusive attitudes among students.

 In-play, there’s even more scope for digital signage to shine.
 Static signage can’t show the same play from different angles, or repeats of plays while teams get back into position.
 And it can’t show video ads and messages of support during halftime either.